All of My Life (The Carpenters song)

 "All of My Life" is a ballad written by Richard Carpenter.
-The Carpenters recorded it for their 1969 album, Offering.
-The next year, it was used as the B-side song of the "We've Only Just Begun" single.
+The Carpenters recorded it for their debut album, Offering.

+It was later used as the B-side to "We've Only Just Begun" single.

 Richard Carpenter did a remix of the song in 1987 with crisper vocals, a different electric piano, and more reverberation.
+It was released on the From the Top box set in 1991.